The spirit of Norway since 1893

 2023

-We commemorate our 130-year anniversary by launching two new voyages: The Svalbard Line and The North Cape Line.
+We commemorate the 130-year anniversary of our Original voyages by launching our Signature voyages: The Svalbard Line and The North Cape Line.
+These premium, award-winning sailings explore special places along the coast often overlooked by non-Norwegian cruise lines.